vidbina/vidbina.github.io/_drafts/2017-06-08-xmonad-layouts.markdown

 initial master pane size of 0.5 the screen width.

 The [XMonad tour](http://xmonad.org/tour.html) gives a good introduction to the XMonad basics.
-In short, the layout can be modified using some of the keybinding.
-If you haven't changed the [default keybindings](https://github.com/xmonad/xmonad/blob/3897cab7c9b708446a4a6f6bb2918a3c07c31f08/src/XMonad/Config.hs#L185), resizing of the width of the windows is simply done through by sending the `Shrink` message (Mod+H) and the `Expand` message (Mod+L), while one can increment the number of windows per column throught sending the `(IncMasterN 1)` message (Mod+comma) and decrement through sending the `(IncMasterN (-1))` message (Mod+,).
+In short, the layout can be modified using some of the default keybindings.
+If you haven't changed the [default keybindings](https://github.com/xmonad/xmonad/blob/3897cab7c9b708446a4a6f6bb2918a3c07c31f08/src/XMonad/Config.hs#L185), resizing of the width of the windows is simply altered by sending the `Shrink` message (Mod+H) and the `Expand` message (Mod+L), while one can increment the number of windows per column throught sending the `(IncMasterN 1)` message (Mod+comma) and decrement through sending the `(IncMasterN (-1))` message (Mod+,).